 The first benefit is improved agility and speed.
 Flexibility and dynamic crisscross movement of your body will improve muscle fitness.
-Body weight balancing while following the offensive player’s movement is another benefit you get.
+Bodyweight balancing while following the offensive player’s movement is another benefit you get.
 Jumping over the lacrosse goal will increase the heart rate to the range of 70% to 80% above the normal level.
 It can improve your concentration and focusing ability to the maximum extent.

 3. Shadow Drill

-Two players in lacrosse attire and stick can participate in the drill.
+Two players in lacrosse attire and sticks can participate in the drill.
 One player assumes the role of an offensive player while the other is the defender.
-The offender moves from sideline towards the goal in criss-cross directions.
+The offender moves from the sideline towards the goal in criss-cross directions.
 As a defender, you have to shadow and prevent her from progressing ahead.

 You have to force her to move away from the goal with your hip wheeling action.
-The offender can also move from midfield ring towards the goal.
+The offender can also move from the midfield ring towards the goal.
 Initially, the pace of movement will be slow and then she picks up speed.
 Your task will be to block her offensive moves without making physical contact.

 - Shadow Drill Benefits

 Shadow drill improves the speed of your reflex actions.
 Your footwork efficiency also increases considerably.
 You will learn how to defend with the lacrosse stick and block the opponent’s movements towards the goal.
-Muscle strength and stamina on the legs, thighs, and hips improves.
+Muscle strength and stamina on the legs, thighs, and hips improve.
 Joints become flexible and nervous system fitness gets better.

 4. Scrapper Drill

 Create an arc of 14.6 meters around the goal.
 Place cones on the arc circumference at equal distances.
 The defenders will be positioned behind the arc at the cones.
-The offensive players will face the defenders one-on-one at the opposite side of the arc.
+The offensive players will face the defenders one-on-one on the opposite side of the arc.

 The drill starts when three offenders move towards the goal from the line center.
 Now the two defenders move towards the opponents and the coach rolls the ball on the ground between them.
 It’s a real game situation where the offenders try to score and the defenders prevent them from scoring.